Courses / DescriptionsEECS 212: Mathematical Foundations of Computer Science

 - This course is a required Core course in the CS curriculum in McCormick and Weinberg

-REQUIRED TEXTS: Discrete Mathematics and Its Applications, Kenneth Rosen, 7th ed.
+- Winter Section: Discrete Mathematics and Its Applications, Kenneth Rosen, 7th ed.

-COURSE INSTRUCTORS: Prof. (Fall), (Winter)
+COURSE INSTRUCTORS: Prof. (Fall), TBA (Spring)

 COURSE OBJECTIVES: In this course, students should develop mathematical thinking and problem-solving skills associated with writing proofs.
 Students should also be exposed to a wide variety of mathematical concepts that are used in the Computer Science discipline, which may include concepts drawn from the areas of Number Theory, Graph Theory, Combinatorics, and Probability.

-Part I: Logic, Proofs, and Mathematical Preliminaries
+Part I: Proofs, and Mathematical Preliminaries

 Part III: Graph Theory